 Our History

-Maine Providers Standing up for Healthcare has been very active since its inception in early 2017, in hopes of moving Maine towards improved and more accessible healthcare.
+Maine Providers Standing up for Healthcare has been very active since its inception in early 2017, and its rebranding as Healthcare Advocates for Maine in 2024, in hopes of moving Maine towards improved and more accessible healthcare.
 We are a coordinated group of volunteers motivated largely by our connection to the lives, fears, struggles, and triumphs of our patients and communities with the goal of improving outcomes in a just healthcare system.
 Here's the story of how we got started.

 2020 and 2021